0xflux/Wyrm/Milestones.md

       2) [x] Svc
       3) [x] Exe
    5) [ ] The loader should inherit option for ETW bypass
+   6) [ ] Dont call ToWyrmOnly in the rdll.. needs to be an actual fn internally
+   7) [ ] Support new mutex name creation in Wyrm via a shared lib
 5) [x] Internal proxy resolution for HTTP requests
 6) [x] `pull_stream` - Pulls a file as a stream (where the file to exfil is larger than the available RAM) (implemented in `pull`)
 7)  [x] Native `whoami` command should output more than just the username, should include SID and privs natively.